Cover

 hold their own.
 Sure, air-conditioning levels vary from day

-to day, and it’s hard to get that sweat-sock smell out of
+to day, and its hard to get that sweat-sock smell out of

 the carpets, but the downtown location handles the heavy traffic